Galway International Rally: 2019 event

 Originally planned as two day event, it was reduced to one day, 10 stage event after a consultation with participants.
 The rally hosted Round 1 of 2019 ITRC and Round 2 of 2019 ITRC Historic championships.
 Craig Breen finished first overall, 14.4s ahead of Alastair Fisher.

 2018 event

-The event was planned to go ahead in February, however, in November 2017 it was announced that the event is being cancelled due lack of "the necessary financial certainty that is required at this time".
-Event organisers Galway Motor Club also quoted logistical issues as a reason for cancellation.
+The event was planned to go ahead in February 2018.
+However, in November 2017, it was announced that the event was to be cancelled due to a lack of "the necessary financial certainty that is required at this time".
+The event organisers, the Galway Motor Club, also stated that "logistical issues" were among the reasons for cancellation.

 2017 event

 The event planning was counteracted by efforts to stop the rally.
 One local resident claimed that application for road closures was not properly dealt with.
 There were very strict conditions attached to the temporary road closure permission.
 After consultation with local politicians and the Galway County Council it was ruled that the organisers have complied with all of the procedures relating to a temporary road closure, and that the event is cleared to go ahead.